-The Master of Arts (M.A.) degree program in sociology offers advanced training in the application of theory, research methodology, and data analyses.
+The Master of Arts (M.A.) degree program in sociology offers advanced training in the application of theory, research methodology, and data analysis.
 Our students receive individualized attention at every stage in the program from faculty members who represent a broad spectrum of teaching and research interests - health disparities, demography, family, deviance, and aging.
 Our students are prepared for employment in the community college system, in industry, and in private and public agencies.
 The program also provides a very solid foundation for students to pursue doctoral degrees.
-We offer a thesis option and non-thesis option.
-Thesis candidates must complete 30 semester hours of course credits and six semester hours of thesis credits.
-An oral defense of the thesis is required for students who choose the thesis option.
-Non-thesis candidates must earn a total of 30 semester hours of course credits and six semester hours of practicum or take 6 credit hours of graduate courses in sociology or other graduate programs.
-Students are required to complete the core curriculum courses (SOCI 500, SOCI 503, SOCI 560, and SOCI 590) before they take 600-level courses.
-All students must pass a written comprehensive examination before graduation.
+A minimum of 30 graduate credit hours is required for a master's degree.